SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 There is a test suite in [`tls-checker.py`](https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/secure-connections/tls-checker.py).
 The test suite connects to the OpenStack API and retrieves all public API endpoints from the service catalog.
-It then connects to each endpoint and verifies the compliance to the standard by checking SSL/TLS protocol versions and cipher suites offered by the server against the guidelines of this standard.
+It then connects to each endpoint and verifies the compliance to the standard by checking SSL/TLS properties against the Mozilla TLS preset.
 Please consult the associated [README.md](https://github.com/SovereignCloudStack/standards/blob/main/Tests/iaas/secure-connections/README.md) for detailed setup and testing instructions.